deadlydog/deadlydog.github.io/_drafts/2025-02-07-Windows-settings-I-always-adjust.md

 Windows has a ton of native settings and features that can make it more pleasant and efficient to use.
 Below are some of my favorites that I always adjust from their default settings.
+These are all personal preference, so use whatever works best for you.

 As I discover more I'll add them here, so be sure to check back from time to time.
 Also, if you have a favourite that I don't have listed here, please let me know in the comments below.